Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

-A particularly notable example of \eqref{MV} is the parabolic-elliptic Keller-Segel system obtained by taking $V=0$ and $W=\mathcal{N}$, where $\mathcal{N}$ denotes the Newtonian potential.
+The parabolic-elliptic Keller-Segel system is obtained by taking $V=0$ and $W=\mathcal{N}$ in \eqref{MV}, where $\mathcal{N}$ denotes the Newtonian potential.
 In this case, the competition between attractive aggregation and diffusive spreading leads to rich dynamics, including pattern formation and even finite-time blow-up.
 We refer the reader to \cite{MR2103197} for the supercritical/subcritical dichotomy in two dimensions.
 It is also well known that, on a bounded domain with homogeneous Neumann boundary conditions, solutions converge to a constant equilibrium whenever the total initial mass (or the chemotactic coupling parameter) is sufficiently small (see, e.g., \cite{MR3294230}).
-The work most closely related to our result is \cite{MR2322024}, which first employed a {\L}ojasiewicz-Simon inequality to establish convergence to equilibrium for the two-dimensional Keller-Segel model.
+Very recently, \cite{MR4983182} investigates an attractive logarithmic gas on the torus (including the Keller-Segel system in two dimensions).
+The authors identify a critical inverse temperature $\beta_s$ at which the spatially uniform state $\mu_{\mathrm{unif}}$ changes from being a locally asymptotically stable equilibrium ($\beta < \beta_s$) to being nonlinearly unstable ($\beta > \beta_s$).
+Combining this with the classical threshold $\beta_c = 2d$ for boundedness of the free energy, they show that non-uniform stationary states exist whenever $\beta > \min\{\beta_s,\beta_c\}$.
+The work \cite{MR2322024} is also very closely related to our result, as it first employed a Lojasiewicz-Simon inequality to establish convergence to equilibrium for the two-dimensional Keller-Segel model.
 More precisely, they proved that, for the (parabolic-parabolic) Keller-Segel system with homogeneous boundary conditions, any global and strictly positive solution must converge to a stationary solution, provided that blow-up does not occur.
 Our result shows that, in any spatial dimension, the Keller-Segel system admits convergence to equilibrium whenever the solution remains globally bounded on the torus, see Example \ref{example_KS}.

 \emph{Interacting particle systems, phase transitions, and propagation of chaos.} The asymptotic behavior has also been extensively studied at the level of the interacting particle (SDE) system.
 More precisely, the associated $N$-particle Langevin dynamics is given by